Lukas Reiter

-Lukas Reiter is a television executive and former lawyer.
-As a law student he was a mock trial competitor, and he later became the writer for The Practice.
+Lukas Reiter is an American television executive and former lawyer.
+As a law student he was a mock trial competitor, and he later became a writer for The Practice.
 He has also written for television shows such as Boston Legal, Close to Home, Outlaw and The Forgotten.
 He has also served as a producer for shows such as Law & Order, and The Firm.

 Early law career

 Reiter was a cum laude of the Temple University Beasley School of Law and is a Northwestern University alumnus with a Bachelor of Science degree in speech.
 He won the mock trial championship at the 1995 National Trial Competition with Robert E. Kelly.
 He won the George A. Spiegelberg Award for Best Oral Advocate at the 1995 American College of Trial Lawyers National Trial Competition.
 Reiter felt he would become a trial lawyer.
 After obtaining his Juris Doctor, he became an Assistant District Attorney in Queens County, New York for the Homicide Investigations Bureau.
 He worked under Richard Brown.